avakad0/wd-resume/README.md

 ### API with continued data entry
 Building a Rest API for future projects using SQL.
 This database will be used showcase data for community events held by Weston.

+### Buildt a Dedicated Linux Ubuntu  Server
+I've personally always wanted a server that I can call my own but also not be limited to my personal PC always being on.
+I made an alway up Valheim server using LinuxGSM and added automation cron jobs such as: auto update, auto monitor, auto restart, ect...